deepakkumaravelu/BikeServiceApplication/README.md

    ```

 ## create .env
-JWT_SECRET=your_jwt_secret
+- JWT_SECRET=your_jwt_secret
-MONGO_URI=your_mongodb_uri
+- MONGO_URI=your_mongodb_uri
-EMAIL_USER=your_email@example.com
+- EMAIL_USER=your_email@example.com
-EMAIL_PASS=your_email_password
+- EMAIL_PASS=your_email_password

-npm start

 ## Frontend Setup
-Navigate to the Frontend Directory
+- Navigate to the Frontend Directory
-cd frontend
+- cd frontend
-npm install
+- npm install
   Or, if you prefer Yarn:
-yarn install
+- yarn install

 ## Run the React Development Server:
-npm start
+- npm start
 Or, if you prefer Yarn:
-yarn start
+- yarn start
 The React development server will start and open the application in your default web browser, typically at http://localhost:5173 as it is an vite project.

 ## Usage
 ## User Registration and Login:
-Navigate to the registration page to create an account.
+- Navigate to the registration page to create an account.
-Log in using your credentials to access the service listing and booking functionalities.
+- Log in using your credentials to access the service listing and booking functionalities.

 ## Admin Dashboard:
-Admins can log in to access service management features.
+- Admins can log in to access service management features.
-Add, update, and delete services from the admin panel.
+- Add, update, and delete services from the admin panel.

-Booking Services:
+## Booking Services:

-Users can select a service to book and view its status and location.
+- Users can select a service to book and view its status and location.
-Email Notifications
+- Email Notifications
-Service Selection: An email will be sent to the service owner when a user selects their service.
+- Service Selection: An email will be sent to the service owner when a user selects their service.
-Service Status Updates: Users will receive emails when the service status is updated (e.g., pending, canceled, or completed).
+- Service Status Updates: Users will receive emails when the service status is updated (e.g., pending, canceled, or completed).